Foreign investors eye airports as Indonesia rolls out welcome mat

 Indonesian officials have proposed removing airports, ports and airport services from this list to help revive a slowing economy.
 The measures need the approval of President Susilo Bambang Yudhoyono.

-Indonesia’s investment chief Mahendra Siregar told Reuters minor details of the proposal were still being finalized, and should be approved in early December.
+Indonesia’s investment chief Mahendra Siregar told Reuters minor details of the proposal were still being finalised, and should be approved in early December.

 India’s GVK Power & Infrastructure said Indonesia’s plan to allow 100 percent foreign direct investment in airport development would “facilitate not only capital infusion but also the much needed management, technical and operation expertise.”